Transaction-Safe FAT File System: TFAT

 The Transaction-Safe FAT File System (TFAT) of the TFAT12, TFAT16 and TFAT32 file systems is a driver layer modification to the original FAT file systems FAT12, FAT16 and FAT32 maintaining two copies (FAT 0 and FAT 1) of the file allocation table instead of two identical ones.
 While performing a drive operation, changes would be made to FAT 1.
 When the operation is complete, the FAT 1 table would be copied to FAT 0, updating the stable view of the file system.

 TexFAT

 The Transaction-Safe Extended FAT File System (TexFAT), TexFAT provides similar functionality to TFAT using the exFAT file system as the base file system instead of FAT.
 Introduced with Windows Embedded CE 6.0, it is sometimes referred to as TFAT as well, which can lead to confusion with the original TFAT described above.

 The use of exFAT as the underlying file system allows for larger files and larger partitions.
 TexFAT requires a hardware-specific driver designed for the type of media on which the TexFAT volume resides.
+TexFAT is not supported by desktop/server versions of Windows.